BigManatee/hx-crud/README.md

 ```
 ---
 ### Tests
-Use `npm test` to run the tests what are located in `tests/testApi.js`
+Use `npm test` to run the tests, what are located in `tests/testApi.js`